-I am an independent photographer based in Brazil where I work as a stringer for the Associated Press (AP) and as a contributor for Redux Pictures, in New York.
+I am an independent photographer based in Senegal, West Africa, where I work as a stringer for the Associated Press (AP) and as a contributor for Redux Pictures, in New York.

 I have BA degree in History at the Estacio de Sa University.

 Before moving to Dakar I was in Brazil, where I covered several assignments for AP, such as the new coronavirus (COVID-19) pandemic that have killed more than 170 thousand people in the country; the fires in Amazon rainforest (2019); the collapse of a dam in Brumadinho where more than 200 people died (2019); the arrest of the Brazil’s former president Luiz Inácio Lula da Silva (2018); the military intervention in Rio’s state.

 In 2017 I documented the psychological impact of the violence on favela residents, when he spent eight days with two families in the City of God, a slum of about 50,000 residents made famous by the 2002 Oscar-nominated film of the same name.

 I covered the Olympic and Paralympic 2016 Games; the dam breach in Mariana, considered one of the worst environmental disasters in the world and the 2014 World Cup in Rio.

 In 2016 I traveled to Tunisia, where the Arab Spring started and a place that suffered several attacks of the terrorist group ISIS, to tell the story “Ben Guerdane Border Crisis Between Tunisia and Libya”, in contribution for Redux Pictures.